spacebeam/research/site/content/communication.md

 A third part of communication is concerned with pragmatics and focuses on the relationship between communication and purposeful action.

-Each of the approaches to computer communication represents an enormous fiel of study with many subdivisions.
+Each of the approaches to computer communication represents an enormous field of study with many subdivisions.

 The central question here is cern in with a communication system.
 Much of the communications that occur in organizations primarly involve people, and many times the specifics illustrations of the general system pertain to communications among individuals.